pkg-tool/vibro/docs/src/development.md

-# Developing Zed
+# Developing Vector

-See the platform-specific instructions for building Zed from source:
+See the platform-specific instructions for building Vector from source:

 - [macOS](./development/macos.md)
 - [Linux](./development/linux.md)